rovercode/rovercode/www/docs/build-a-rover.rst

 webcam -- the eye
 -------------------
 :important note: The default CHIP kernel does not enable the USB Video Class (UVC) driver.
-In the future we hope to provide a ready-to-use emmc image with this driver included, but for now you'll have to rebuild the kernel with the UVC driver included.
+In the future we hope to provide a ready-to-use eMMC image with this driver included, but for now you'll have to rebuild the kernel with the UVC driver included.
 This is a more advanced task.
 Your best bet is `this tutorial <http://www.raspibo.org/wiki/index.php/Compile_the_Linux_kernel_for_Chip:_my_personal_HOWTO>`_.
-If you're not up for this, don't worry -- just stay tuned for an update to this page telling you where you can get a ready-to-use emmc image.
+If you're not up for this, don't worry -- just stay tuned for an update to this page telling you where you can get a ready-to-use eMMC image.

 At the moment, the webcam streaming service is not installed or started with the main rovercode service (we have `an issue card